Academic Catalog

 3 credit hours3 contact hours (3 Lecture Hours Per Week)

-A research based writing course in which students will work to develop their command of language as a means of shaping and ordering their experience and ideas, to develop their critical thinking skills, and to develop thought, organization, and clarity in their written work.
+A writing course that develops the use of language as a means to shape and order individual experience and ideas, develops critical thinking skills, and develops thought, organization, and clarity through written work.

 ENG-122 ENGLISH COMPOSITION II